Chin Acne & Pimples: Causes, Treatment, And Skin Care Tips

 - Dairy products such as ice cream, milk, yogurt, and cheese

-According to the American Academy of Dermatology Association, avoiding foods with high GI is one of the best ways to prevent acne (9).
+According to the American Academy of Dermatology Association, avoiding foods with high GI is one of the best ways to prevent acne and pimples (14).

-On the other hand, several foods can help in improving acne.
+On the other hand, several foods with low GI can help improve acne.
 They include:

 - Soybeans and soy products